CPNV-ES/game-engine/doc/input-system.md

 **Key Events**:
 - `onLeftClickDown` / `onLeftClickUp`: Triggered when the left mouse button is pressed or released.
 - `onRightClickDown` / `onRightClickUp`: Triggered when the right mouse button is pressed or released.
 - `onMove`: Triggered when the mouse is moved.
-Emits a `MouseEvent` with detailed movement data.
+Emits a `Vector2` with the clientX and clientY coordinates.
 - `onScroll`: Triggered when the mouse is scrolled.
 Emits the scroll distance as a number.

 ### **3. Device (Base Class)**